npvandyke/World_Weather_Analysis/README.md

 :-------------------------:
 ![hotels_df](weather_data/hotels_df.png)

-- Create a heatmap with pop-up markers that can display information on specific cities based on a customer's travel preferences.
+- Create a heatmap with pop-up markers that can display weather and hotel information for specific cities based on the user's travel preferences.
+[Link to code.](https://github.com/npvandyke/World_Weather_Analysis/blob/main/VacationPy.ipynb)

 ## Exploratory Analysis with Visualization